TomAnthony/queue/README.md

 ## Intro

-This is a simple set of scripts that allow you to create a 'command queues'.
-You can run a command and on completion of that command you can send a 'trigger' to tell other commands in other terminal sessions to run.
+Queue is a simple pair of scripts that allows you to delay executing a command in one session until a specific command in another session completes.

+For example, you may want to run a `make` command in one session and then have two other sessions run commands when make is complete.

+Shell one:

-    make; qtrigger myqueue
+    make; qtrigger

-In another shell:

-	qwait myqueue; ./deploy.sh
+Shell two:

+	qwait; ./run_tests.sh

+Shell three:

+	qwait; ./show_logs.sh

-Thie `./deploy.sh` command will run once the make command (and thus the `qtrigger` command) from the other shell have completed.
-If the make completed before you ran the commmands in the second window then they would just run right away (i.e. the qwait would return immediately), and subsequent waits on the same queue would wait for a new trigger.
+Thie `./deploy.sh` and `show_logs.sh` commands will run once the `make` command (and thus the `qtrigger` command) has completed.

-You can have multiple commands waiting for the same trigger across multiple shells.
+## Named Queues

+You may also give queues a name, if you want to have more than one queue active at a time:

+	make; qtrigger q1

+Elsewhere:

+	qwait q1; echo "Finished!"

 ## Install